Setting up the domain

-To allow sending replies from your own address, we need to verify the domain ownership and add certain DNS records to your domain to make it possible for us to use the address in your replies.
+To enable sending messages from your own address, we need to verify domain ownership and add certain DNS records to your domain to allow us to use the address in your replies.

-First, go to “Inboxes” settings and click on a “Add domain” button.
+First, go to settings, choose the “Email addresses” section, and click on the “Add domain” button.

-In the next step, you can choose the domain you would like to add.
-You can choose a custom domain or a domain provided by HelpDesk.
+In the next step, you can choose the domain you’d like to add.
+For example, you can select a custom domain or a domain provided by HelpDesk.

 Next, write your domain name down.
 Remember that you need to have access to the domain administrator panel.

-In the next step, you’ll see a Hostname and Value that needs to be added to your DNS settings.
+You’ll see a Hostname and Value that need to be added to your DNS settings in the next step.

-After you add records to your DNS settings, click on “Verify & continue” This step allows us to verify domain ownership.
+After you add records to your DNS settings, click on the “Verify and continue” button.
+This step allows us to verify domain ownership.

-If something goes wrong, we display an error message.
+If something goes wrong, you’ll see an error message.

-If the verification is successful, you should go to the third step.
+If the verification is successful, you can go to the third step.